 City breakdown & analysis

-As the demographics, population growth, and economics of Canada continue to evolve, the impacts of immigration and the housing shortage have prompted families to seek opportunities in cities beyond the major five.
+As the demographics, population growth, and economics of Canada continue to evolve, the impacts of immigration and the housing shortage have prompted families to seek opportunities in cities both within and outside the traditional “big five,” resulting in a shift in recruiting opportunities.

-Reflecting on these new realities and trends, the City of Calgary, which was hardly on the map as a major NCAA basketball destination five years ago, and one of the biggest risers in population in the last five major censuses, now stands as the hometown with the third most Canadian NCAA players, with ten (6.2%) players, behind only Toronto and Montreal.
+Reflecting these new realities and benefiting from this trend, the City of Calgary, once hardly on the map as a major NCAA basketball destination, has become one of the biggest population risers in the last five major censuses.
+It now stands as the hometown with the third-most Canadian NCAA players, with ten (6.1%) players, behind only Toronto and Montreal.

 Provincial breakdown & analysis